Housing, Dining, and Other Non-Academic Accommodations

 While there are a variety of dining options available in the dining hall, students with dietary allergies or other disabilities that impact their dining capability may apply for a dining accommodation using the form below.
 After submitting the request, the student must provide specific documentation that addresses the following:

-• The student’s allergy or diagnosis, history of the diagnosis, and the impact of the diagnosis on the student as it relates to eating in a university dining hall
+- The student’s allergy or diagnosis, history of the diagnosis, and the impact of the diagnosis on the student as it relates to eating in a university dining hall, including any relevant testing and results.

 Please note that documentation must come from a licensed medical practitioner who has the ability to diagnosis and treat the disability in question.
 The documentation must include the provider name, credentials/title, licensing information, address, phone number, email address, signature, and date of report.